bhataakib02/3D-Calculator/README.md

 3D Calculator
 A modern and stylish 3D calculator built using HTML, CSS, and JavaScript.
 This calculator features a sleek UI with a realistic 3D button effect, smooth animations, and a responsive design.

 🚀 Features

 ✅ 3D UI Design – Buttons and display have a raised effect for a modern look.

 ✅ Basic Arithmetic Operations – Supports addition, subtraction, multiplication, and division.

 ✅ Percentage & Delete Function – Includes % and ⌫ for easy calculations.

 ✅ Double Zero (00) Button – Quickly input double zero for convenience.

 ✅ Dark Themed Display – Neon cyan text on a glossy black display for readability.

 ✅ Responsive Layout – Works seamlessly on desktop and mobile devices.

 ✅ Interactive Button Press Effect – Buttons press down when clicked for a natural feel.
-📸 Screenshot
- 3D Calculator
-A modern and stylish 3D calculator built using HTML, CSS, and JavaScript.
-This calculator features a sleek UI with a realistic 3D button effect, smooth animations, and a responsive design.
-🚀 Features
-✅ 3D UI Design – Buttons and display have a raised effect for a modern look.
-✅ Basic Arithmetic Operations – Supports addition, subtraction, multiplication, and division.
-✅ Percentage & Delete Function – Includes % and ⌫ for easy calculations.
-✅ Double Zero (00) Button – Quickly input double zero for convenience.
-✅ Dark Themed Display – Neon cyan text on a glossy black display for readability.
-✅ Responsive Layout – Works seamlessly on desktop and mobile devices.
-✅ Interactive Button Press Effect – Buttons press down when clicked for a natural feel.
-📸 Screenshot

  ![image](https://github.com/user-attachments/assets/fc291c10-5c36-4dcf-a387-c225ede92133)

 📂 Installation